- By sahlhealth

-Changes in hormone levels causes vaginal dryness.
-The lubricant that are naturally present in a woman’s vagina are deficient due to which there is less lubrication during sexual intercourse.
-This causes excess friction and may even cause chaffing of skin.
+Changes in hormone levels cause vaginal dryness.
+The lubricant that is naturally present in a woman’s vagina is deficient due to which there is less lubrication during sexual intercourse.
+This causes excess friction and may even cause chaffing of the skin.
 Due to this, sexual intercourse is very challenging and painful.

-Women undergoing menopause experience general tiredness and also due to constant state of pain.
+Women undergoing menopause experience general tiredness and also due to the constant state of pain.

 7. Bladder control issues:

-Women can also have problems of incontinence.
-They may experience various attacks if urinary tract infections.
+Women can also have problems with incontinence.
+They may experience various attacks of urinary tract infections.

 8. Mood swings:

 Every woman knows the mood swings a regular period brings.
 If you think that was bad, wait till you go through menopause.
 This roller coaster of hormones will have you feeling happy, free, confused and lonely at the same time.

 Tender breasts are felt by a lot of women.